So you just booked your private jet charter. You now wonder… what kind of food can I expect to find on board?

 Good aircraft catering comes at a price, however.
 We find that the biggest “sticker shock” of a private jet flight can be the catering bill.
 Seldom do the catering companies offer prices for their orders until after the order has been delivered.
 When a client asks me how much their catering order will run, I tell them to imagine the cost of ordering the exact same food through room service at a top hotel, and then multiply that cost by 4.
 I’m accustomed to seeing single bagels, without condiments, invoiced at $10.00 each.

-In the past, we have come up with several alternatives to the pricey in-flight catering companies.
+In the past, we have come up with several alternatives to the pricey in-flight Worry Free Catering companies.
 In New York and Las Vegas for example, we have hired courier services to pick-up custom orders from 5-star restaurants in the city.
 Doing this has provided the passengers with “brand name” cuisine at lower prices.
 Brick and mortar aircraft catering providers are still preferred due do their refrigerated transportation vehicles and packaging that fits perfectly in the aircraft galleys, however.

 It is always important to keep the type of aircraft you’re flying in mind when placing a catering order.
 If you’re flying on a Gulfstream G550 with a personal cabin attendant, full stock of fine china and flatware, and a full service galley, you can order a lot more than if you’re flying an Embraer Phenom 100 that doesn’t even have a heating source.
 For larger aircraft, food will generally be packaged in galley containers for the flight attendant to work with before plating you meals.
 On smaller aircraft however, the food will be packaged in a way that is meant to be presented directly to the passengers.